Principles of structural data collection and controls

 - Identify problem data in the database for filtering during analysis and/or interpretation;

-- Understand how planar and linear data is plotted on a stenographic net;
+- Understand how planar and linear data is plotted on a stereographic net;

 - Learn how to examine populations of planar structures;

-- Recognise what can be achieved with structural data that illustrates effective analysis;
+- Recognise what can be achieved with effective analysis of structural data;

 - Extract meaningful geometric outcomes from analysis of structural data;

-- Discover how to recognise the patterns within data sets;
+- Discover how to recognise important patterns within data sets;

 - Learn approaches to extracting value from both individual oriented drill holes or extensive oriented drill hole datasets.

-Our facilitator is an experienced practitioner with a robust mix of academic and practical expertise.
+Our facilitators are experienced practitioners with a robust mix of academic and practical expertise.

-Jamie is a geologist with more than 4 years’ experience in the analysis of structurally controlled mineral systems and exploration targeting.
+Jamie is a principal consultant geologist with extensive experience in the analysis of structurally controlled mineral systems and exploration targeting.
 He has worked extensively in exploration focused research and development project roles, as well as precious and base metal exploration.
 Jamie has strong skills in data integration, mineral system analysis and 3D modelling and is a Principal Consultant in exploration with CSA Global.

-This course is designed for exploration, mining and database geologists seeking to improve their structural data collection and gain a working knowledge on how structural data can be analysed to allow a better understanding of structural controls on mineralisation.
+This one-day course will teach participants how to improve their structural data collection and assist them to gain a working knowledge of how structural data can be analysed to allow better understanding of structural controls on mineralisation.

 This course is available on-site or as a customised training.